0xrutvij/wpVSkali/README.md

 ## Build
 Build the image for Kali and make a folder to bind to the Wordpress container

+---
+**NOTE**

+- Windows has build kit enabled by default on newer installs, in such cases the env var `DOCKER_BUILDKIT=1` can be skipped.
+- Install the latest python3 to use the wordpress version change CLI App.

+---

 ```bash
 DOCKER_BUILDKIT=1 docker compose build
 mkdir wpFolder